acscripts/docs/docs/ac_documents/intro/index.md

 \* Support for custom inventories can be done by editing the inventory [bridge](ac_documents/bridge).
 The default inventory bridge is for [ox_inventory](https://github.com/overextended/ox_inventory).
 All available inventory bridges provided by us are listed [here](ac_documents/bridge), however you can create your own.
+The inventory **must support metadata**!